CharlesB91/harry-potter-quiz/README.md

 **Instruction Modal Window**

 - This window contains specific instructions on how to play the game
-- Code from W3 schools was used to create this page which is powered by javascript.
+- Code from W3 schools was used to create this page which is powered by JavaScript.

 ![Modal-Box](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/instruction-tab.PNG)

 ### Quiz Screen

-- This area is the main quiz screen where user will answers a series of 5 quesions to complete the quiz.
+- This area is the main quiz screen where user will answers a series of 5 questions to complete the quiz.
-- The background again features the famous hogwarts castle.
+- The background again features the famous Hogwarts castle.

 ![Quiz-Screen](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/quiz-screen.PNG)

 **Nav-Bar**

 - This area is only visible on the quiz screen & final page (Sorting Ceremony).
-- This features a home screen & insturction tab which allows for easy navigation and help if the user is unsure how to play.
+- This features a home screen & instruction tab which allows for easy navigation and help if the user is unsure how to play.

 ![Nav-Bar](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/nav-bar.PNG)